-CwRS as a support for selecting the cross compliance sample:
+Imagery use as a support for selecting the cross compliance sample:

-On the CwRS OTSC sample or on the whole area covered by Sentinel HR images, an automatic classification (refined by CAPI) could provide a list of parcels potentially in breach with some GAEC that can be checked with RS.
+On the CwRS OTSC sample or on the whole area covered by Sentinel HR images, an automatic classification (refined by CAPI) could provide a list of parcels potentially in breach with some GAEC.
 The corresponding dossiers may hence be part of the risk based sample for the controls of cross compliance of a given control body (the "1% sample" per competent authority).